githubEdit

 To manually install BugSplat.xcframework in your project:

-Download the latest release from the Releases page.
-The release will contain a zip file with the xcframework.
+1. Download the latest release (BugSplat.xcframework.zip) from the Releasesarrow-up-right page.
+The zip will contain BugSplat.xcframework.

-In Xcode, select your app target, then go to the General tab, scroll down to Framework, Libraries, and Embedded Content, then click the "+" and navigate to locate the unzipped BugSplat.xcframework.
+3. In Xcode, select your app target, then go to the General tab, scroll down to Framework, Libraries, and Embedded Content, then click the "+" and navigate to where you unzipped the archive in step 2.
+Select BugSplat.xcframework, then tap the "Add" button.
 Once added, select Embed & Sign.

 Usage 🧑💻